 - within 15 metres of a width restriction

 - on a high street.

 We only process applications submitted and paid for online.
 Once a valid application for a skip permit has been submitted and the approval process started, no refunds will be made.

-Note: the council no longer accepts paper application forms and payment by cheque or cash for a registration/licence.
+Please note: The council no longer accepts paper application forms and payment by cheque or cash for a registration/licence.

 Before you start your application, please ensure you have:

 - a valid credit or debit card